 Although having mass appeal might seem like a solid aspiration for your brand, according to the experts at SMMW19, it’s not what you should be chasing after.
 In the wake of the privacy scandals that have rocked Facebook, consumers trust in social media platforms is dwindling.
 This, unfortunately, makes marketers jobs much harder.

 In order to restore an equilibrium of loyalty and trust, marketers like Social Media Examiner’s CEO Michael Selzner have suggested that forging deeper, more personal relationships with consumers is the key.
 In his keynote speech at SMMW19, Selzner said that instead of relying on content to influence the buying decisions of potential customers, alternatively “we must connect with people.”

 We caught up with Social Media Author, Speaker and Educator Neal Schaffer, who spoke about how marketers often use social media to push content, which isn't what people want to see.
 Neal acknowledged that organic reach is declining on all platforms, and offered some interesting insights into using influencers to further your brand’s reach:

 “Ultimately, people want to do business with brands they like, know and trust.
 That’s why we should look at social media less as a marketing platform and more as a collaboration platform - that’s where its power is unlocked.”

 Neal suggests that a better way to gain influence would be to “work with micro or nano influencers - people who might already be following you and build a tribe.
 You could be reaching out to these followers and offering them free subscriptions in exchange for their views on your product.”

-Leading Instagram Educator Sue B Zimmerman also highlighted to us the importance of communication and engagement on social media.
+Leading Instagram Educator Sue B Zimmerman also highlighted the importance of striving for communication and engagement on social media.
 Sue explained that making yourself available to answer questions and messages on social is vital to building personal relationships with your followers: